+IV.A.2.
 Reasons for Poor Crime Data in Indian Country

-The underreporting of crime on reservations occurs on two levels: between reservation citizens and their police agencies and between these tribal-level police agencies and such Federal agencies as the FBI and the BIA.
-On the first level, underreporting is attributable to cultural and demographic factors that are highly characteristic of Indian Country.
-The extensive research literature on underreporting of crime cites distrust of police, the shame or humiliation associated with certain kinds of crime, and fear of retaliation as strong predictors of underreporting (Skogan 1977; Wasserman 1998).
-These factors are unusually common in Native American communities.
+Figure 1 summarizes the mechanisms noted above by which under-reporting of crime on reservations occurs.
+The mechanisms work on two levels-between reservation citizens and their police agencies and between these tribal-level police agencies and federal agencies, such as the FBI and the BIA.

+On the first level, under-reporting is attributable to cultural and demographic factors that are highly characteristic of Indian Country.
+The extensive research literature on under-reporting of crime cites distrust of police, the shame and/or humiliation associated with certain kinds 9 f crime, and fear of retaliation as strong predictors of under-reporting.51 These factors are unusually common in Native American communities.
 In many, there is a longstanding distrust of law enforcement authorities.
 On social, cultural, and even political levels, the issues of shame and fear of retaliation are also present.
-Tribal members underreport because of the shame associated with such crimes as child abuse, child neglect, and domestic violence; because of their fear that the (typically) small, intimate reservation community will be unable to protect those who report such crimes; and because close and complicated family and clan relationships among victims, offenders, and police officers discourage reporting.2
+Tribal members under-report because of the shame associated with crimes such as child abuse, child neglect, and domestic violence; because of their fear that the (typically) small, intimate reservation community will be unable to "protect" those who report such crimes; and because close and complicated family and clan relationships between victims, offenders, and police officers discourage it.52

-Unfortunately, these causes of underreporting of crime are exacerbated by other characteristics of reservation life (see Silverman 1996).
-For example, geographic isolation from police departments and from tribal social service agencies heightens the fear of retaliation that victims of family violence may have and further discourages reporting.
-On some reservations, this fear is increased even more by a lack of ready access to telephone service in isolated or poor villages.
-Data from the 1990 Census show that "the majority of American Indian homes on reservations (53 percent) did not have a telephone."
-By comparison, only 9 percent of nonmetropolitan households in the U.S. population overall did not have a phone (Bureau of the Census 1995, 1).
-Finally, in those tribes where traditional means of dispute resolution and social norm enforcement have declined, but where new methods-like police intervention-are not readily available or are not viewed as legitimate or effective by the tribal community, many crimes may never come to the attention of police authorities.3
+Unfortunately, these causes of under-reporting of crime are exacerbated by other characteristics of reservation life.53 For example, geographic isolation from police departments and from tribal social service agencies heightens the fear of retaliation that victims of family violence may have and further discourages reporting.
+On some reservations, this fear is increased even more by a lack of ready access to telephone service in isolated and/or poor villages.
+Data from the 1990 Census show that "the majority of American Indian homes on reservations (53 percent) did not have a telephone."54 (By comparison, only 9 percent of non-metropolitan households in the U.S.